numenta/nupic-legacy/README.md

  * Make
  * CMake

-The dependencies are included in platform-specific repositories for convenience.
+The _python_ dependencies are included in platform-specific repositories for convenience.
 Installing from these repositories is not required if the dependencies defined above have been manually installed or already exist on your system.

 * [nupic-linux64](https://github.com/numenta/nupic-linux64) for 64-bit Linux systems
 * [nupic-darwin64](https://github.com/numenta/nupic-darwin64) for 64-bit OS X systems